kylegalloway/old-kylegalloway.github.io/_posts/2015-07-28-object-oriented-programming.md

 title: Object Oriented Programming
 category: General
 ---
-> The main idea of Object Oriented Programming is to promote code reuse.
+> The main idea of Object Oriented Programming is to promote code reuse and handle complexity.

 ### What is an object?